CitrineInformatics/citrine-python/README.md

 * `WARNING` - indicates that something unusual is happening, often precedes failures
 * `INFO` - informational output unrelated to problems
 * `DEBUG` - verbose information output that may assist the developer while debugging
-* `NOTSET` - no filtering whatsoever
+* `NOTSET` - currently unused in Citrine code, typically *extremely* verbose output describing the details of every operation being performed

-Each log level includes the previous, i.e. `WARNING` includes itself, `ERROR`, and `FATAL`.
+As set, a logging level will return any logs at the set level and above, e.g. `WARNING` includes itself, `ERROR`, and `FATAL`.
 By default, the log level is set to `INFO`.
 However, it may be preferable to set the log level to `WARNING` or `ERROR` if your program's output should be concise and/or only produce actionable information.
 When debugging issues, increasing the verbosity to `DEBUG` may be helpful, particularly if seeking assistance from the Citrine team.

 To set your log level, add
 ```python